isobelcochrane938/notes/README.md

 "Also, 'Code is read much more often than it is written.'
 This principle highlights the importance of writing readable and well-documented code.
 It doesn't matter how efficient or innovative your solution is if others cannot understand or work with it easily."

 "Lastly, 'Automate repetitiveness, but think twice before generalizing.'
 While automation saves time and reduces errors, over-generalization can lead to bloated and inflexible systems.
 Always consider the specific problem at hand and future needs when deciding on the scope of your solution."

+# 2024-02-11
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, strive to write clear, concise, and maintainable code.
+Avoid over-engineering and unnecessary complexity.
+Always remember that code is read more often than it's written, so make it readable and intuitive for others.
+And lastly, embrace the power of modularization and reuse, as it's better to build a solid library of functions than to rewrite the same logic repeatedly."

+In essence, today's coding wisdom emphasizes clarity, simplicity, and modularity—key principles that lead to robust, efficient, and sustainable software projects.